 Prefix Constraints \ref{pfxc:pf1} and \ref{pfxc:pf2} were defined in \cite{ourConverseLetter}.
-In a sense Constraint \ref{pfxc:pf1} is the least strict.
-Constraint \ref{pfxc:pf1} allows any agent with knowledge of the information possessed by the decoder at time $t$ to uniquely identify the end of the encoder's transmission at time $t$.
-A downside, however, is that this information may actually be \textit{necessary} to determine the end of the codeword.
+Constraint \ref{pfxc:pf1} is the least strict.
+It allows any agent with knowledge of the information possessed by the decoder at time $t$ to uniquely identify the end of the encoder's transmission at time $t$.
+A downside, however, is that this information may be \textit{necessary} to determine the end of the codeword.
 This complicates the system architecture and may inhibit other agents from recognizing the end of the transmission.
-Constraint \ref{pfxc:pf2} is notionally stricter; nominally, it guarantees that any agent who knows the \textit{codebook} used by the encoder at time $t$ (precisely, the set $\{b\in\{0,1\}^*\text{ } :\text{ }\mathbb{P}_{\rs{a}_t}[\rs{a}_t=b]>0\}$) can uniquely identify the end of the transmission.
-Under Constraint \ref{pfxc:pf2}, agents on the same network can identify the end of the transmission \textit{without} knowing $(\rs{a}_{0}^{t-1},\rs{d}_{0}^{t},\rs{u}_{0}^{t-1})$.
-Constraint \ref{pfxc:pf3} is \textit{time-invariant}.
-Any approach conforming to Constraint \ref{pfxc:pf3} certainly conforms to Constraint \ref{pfxc:pf2}.
-Constraint \ref{pfxc:pf3} requires that the prefix condition holds across time, ensuring that any codeword at time $t$ is not a prefix of any codeword used at time $t+m$.
-Any user with knowledge of the set of binary strings $\{b\in\{0,1\}^*\text{ } :\text{ }\exists \text{ }t\text{ s.t. }\mathbb{P}_{\rs{a}_t}[\rs{a}_t=b]>0\}$ can uniquely identify the end of the transmission at any time $t$.
+Constraint \ref{pfxc:pf2} is notionally stricter; it guarantees that any agent who knows the \textit{codebook} used by the encoder at time $t$ (precisely, the set $\{b\in\{0,1\}^*\text{ } :\text{ }\mathbb{P}_{\rs{a}_t}[\rs{a}_t=b]>0\}$) can uniquely identify the end of the transmission.
+Under Constraint \ref{pfxc:pf2}, agents on the same network can identify the end of the transmission \textit{without} knowing $(\rs{a}_{0}^{t-1},\rs{\delta}_{0}^{t},\rs{u}_{0}^{t-1})$.
+Constraint \ref{pfxc:pf3} is a \textit{time-invariant} version of Constraint \ref{pfxc:pf2}.
+Constraint \ref{pfxc:pf3} requires that the prefix condition holds across time, ensuring that any codeword used at time $t$ is not a prefix of any codeword used at time $t+m$ for any $m$.
+Any user with knowledge of the set $\{b\in\{0,1\}^*\text{ } :\text{ }\exists \text{ }t\text{ s.t. }\mathbb{P}_{\rs{a}_t}[\rs{a}_t=b]>0\}$ can uniquely identify the end of the transmission at any time $t$.
 Notably, to identify the end of the transmission, a user need not know the codebook used at time $t$, but only the strings lying in the union of codebooks across time.
 Note that Constraint \ref{pfxc:pf3} is satisfied if the same prefix-free code is used for all $t$.